Skip to Content

 The lesson here is that sometimes furniture pieces can’t be saved without paint, no matter how badly you want to preserve their originality!

-In my mind, if I could save this piece from being completely painted by someone else, that would count as a win.
+If I could save this piece from being completely painted by someone else, that would be a win.

 Lichen had amazing coverage . . . one solid basecoat and then a second half-coat–mainly touching up in certain places.